Journey to Westeros and beyond with the ‘Game of Thrones’ travel guide

 Scenes for the Bay’s city Astapor were shot in the serene and peaceful Moroccan port city of Essaouira.
 Meanwhile, the village of Aït-Ben-Haddou – where visitors can explore the clay houses that make up this traditional pre-Saharan habitat – provides the backdrop for scenes filmed in the region’s cities Yunkai and Pentos.

-Watch a fight go down at the great pit of Daznak
+Descend into a frenzy of bloodlust at the great pit of Daznak

 Osuna Bull Ring, Osuna, Spain